klh005/2023-LoLObjectives-Report/_site/README.md

   - **teamkills**: The total number of kills secured by the team.
   - **teamdeaths**: The total number of deaths experienced by the team.
   - **side**: Specifies whether the team was on the "blue" or "red" side during the match.
+  - **champion**: The name of the champion a player selected.
+Is NaN if the row is considered "team data".

+&nbsp;

 - **Objectives:**
   - **firstdragon**: Indicates whether the team secured the first dragon.